wp-plugins/smart-forms/readme.txt

 **How can i send an email to the person that submitted the form?**
 Please check the smart forms tutorial: https://www.youtube.com/watch?v=EH_eT9_67nQ

+**How can i make my form to support japanese characters** This generally happens when your database doesn't support UTF-8 characters, so the form elements can not be stores properly.
+Please change your database to support UTF-8 characters and then try to submit a form to see if that worked.

 == Screenshots ==